adamsafr/vue-training/README.md

 # Vue.js cards app

-You need to install Docker and Docker-compose.
+You need to install Docker and Docker-compose before setting up this project.

 ## Project setup
 ```